Chapter 48

 [18] Now the king went to his palace and spent the night fasting; and no musicians were brought before him.
 Also his sleep went from him.
 [19] Then the king arose very early in the morning and went in haste to the den of lions.
 [20] And when he came to the den, he cried out with a lamenting voice to Daniel.
 The king spoke, saying to Daniel, “Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?”
 [21] Then Daniel said to the king, “O king, live forever!
 [22] My God sent His angel and shut the lions’ mouths, so that they have not hurt me, because I was found innocent before Him; and also, O king, I have done no wrong before you.”
 [23] Now the king was exceedingly glad for him, and commanded that they should take Daniel up out of the den.
 So Daniel was taken up out of the den, and no injury whatever was found on him, because he believed in his God.

 [8] By faith Abraham obeyed when he was called to go out to the place which he would receive as an inheritance.
 And he went out, not knowing where he was going.
-[9] By faith he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; [10] for he waited for the city which has foundations, whose builder and maker is God.[11]
-By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past the age, because she judged Him faithful who had promised.
+[9] By faith he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; [10] for he waited for the city which has foundations, whose builder and maker is God.
+[11] By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past the age, because she judged Him faithful who had promised.
 [12] Therefore from one man, and him as good as dead, were born as many as the stars of the sky in multitude—innumerable as the sand which is by the seashore.
-[13] These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them and confessed that they were strangers and pilgrims on the earth.
-[14] For those who say such things declare plainly that they seek a homeland.
-[15] And truly if they had called to mind that country from which they had come out, they would have had opportunity to return.
-[16] But now they desire a better, that is, a heavenly country.
-Therefore God is not ashamed to be called their God, for He has prepared a city for them.

 Let us notice the following verses,

 16 … Abraham, Sarah, Isaac and Jacob looked towards a better home than what we have now.
 Specifically, they looked to the heavenly home that God was preparing for them and us.
 This is why God was not ashamed to be called their God.
+It is the same with us.

-It is also noted that while waiting for their heavenly home not everyone prospered as well on this earth as Abraham and Daniel.
-To see this let us considered what is written in,
+It is also noted that while waiting for their heavenly home not everyone prospered as well as Abraham and Daniel.
+This is recorded in,

-Hebrews 11:32-40
+Hebrews 11:36-40

 1 Corinthians 15:19